SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 ### explain identity

 explain identity will show the mappings from variable identities to identity sets.
-If avail- able, the variable in a chunk that an identity set maps to will also be displayed.
+If available, the variable in a chunk that an identity set maps to will also be displayed.

 By default, only identity sets that appear in the chunk will be displayed in the